-COHERENCE Excellent
+COHERENCE Good

-- Standard definitions, common concepts, classifications and data recording practices have been used. - ✓ Elements within the data can be meaningfully compared. - ✓ This data is generally consistent with similar or related data sources from the same discipline - ✓ The data can be analysed over time (for example, there have not been any significant changes in the way items are defined, classified or counted over time). - ✓ The data does not form part of a collection or, if it is the latest in a series of data releases, there have not been any changes in methodology or external impacts since the last data release.
+- Standard definitions, common concepts, classifications and data recording practices have been used. - ✓ The data can be analysed over time (for example, there have not been any significant changes in the way items are defined, classified or counted over time). - ✓ The data does not form part of a collection or, if it is the latest in a series of data releases, there have not been any changes in methodology or external impacts since the last data release. - X Elements within the data can be meaningfully compared. - X This data is generally consistent with similar or related data sources from the same discipline

-INTERPRETABILITY Very Good
+INTERPRETABILITY Good

-- ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - ✓ Information is available to help users evaluate the accuracy of the data and any level of error - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - ✓ Information is available to explain ambiguous or technical terms used in the data - X A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - i Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).
+- ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - ✓ Information is available to explain ambiguous or technical terms used in the data - X A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - X Information is available to help users evaluate the accuracy of the data and any level of error - ${f i}$ Find out more about the data dictionary from the Custodian (contact details below). - $i \hspace{0.2cm} \textbf{Find out more about the primary data sources and methods of data collection from the Custodian (contact details below).} \\$ - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).